-A Breast ultrasound is often used as a follow-up test if a #mammography detects abnormalities.
-Deep neural networks are available to classify the ultrasound images as benign or malignant.
+Breast ultrasound is often used as a follow-up test if a #mammography detects abnormalities.
+Deep neural networks are available to classify ultrasound images as benign or malignant.

 Dense breasts are one of the most common risk factors for breast cancer development.
-Approximately 40% of women have dense breasts. indicating a higher risk for breast cancer.
-However, a mammography may miss over 1/3 of cancers from patients with dense breasts.
+Approximately 40% of women have dense breasts, indicating a higher risk for breast cancer.
+However, mammography may miss over 1/3 of cancers in patients with dense breasts.
 3D ultrasound and 3D mammography (also known as tomosynthesis) are better alternatives to effectively identify tumors in dense breasts.
 Duke and IMAIOS have developed a free online app and ML algorithm to train the reading of breast #tomosynthesis images.

 A Breast MRI is more invasive and only recommended for women at a higher than average risk of breast cancer.
 A Breast MRI has a higher rate of false-positive cases when compared to mammographies.
 Although AI is augmenting breast MRIs to improve accuracy, further research is needed to enhance their efficiencies.
 Recently, research presented at the 2019 Breast Imaging Symposium demonstrated the successful use of advanced algorithms on breast MRIs, which are traditionally used in cases of patients with particularly dense breast tissue.

 Image Credit: Volume 34, Issue 5, 12 November 2018, Pages 840-851.e4

 If mammographs and MRI fail to confirm cancer, a #biopsy is recommended to diagnose breast cancer.
 Combined with machine learning, Laser Raman Spectroscopy (LRS) offers real-time detection of cancer cells during a needle biopsy.